Bored by beaches? Sick of cities? These unusual travel ideas may appeal to you!

 One of those ways is to adopt some unusual travel ideas for your next holiday.
 Get off the beaten track and visit the hidden corners of the planet that are deeply interesting, but far less crowded, than those places found on the average person’s ‘bucket list’.
 I’ve found five unusual travel ideas that I’m sure braver travellers will love.

 You wouldn’t be wrong in thinking that any trip to India is an adventure.
 From the brilliance of famous landmarks such as the Taj Mahal and the breathtaking engineering of Ellora Caves to the languid backwaters and vast wildlife reserves, India has it all.

 However, India also borders another fascinating country: Nepal.
 So why not see both?

 From the sacred River Ganges to the summits of the Himalayas, tour India and Nepal on a trip where adventure and discovery await.
 From the most exciting places to visit in Delhi to the towering peaks surrounding Kathmandu, you’ll discover the spirit, culture and nature of this fascinating region.

 Note: we recommend that you compare escorted tours in India online before you head out.
-There is a lot of competition among guides in India and you don’t always get value for money or the experience you expect – some guides are more interested in taking you to their friend’s tourist shop so they can get their commission!
+There is a lot of competition among guides in India.
+Result?
+You don’t always get value for money or the experience you expect.
+Some guides are more interested in taking you to their friend’s tourist shop so they can get their commission!
 And of course, you’ll need someone to point out what each fascinating plant and animal is, too.